Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

   than just using a fixed key size would have done ~ [Linus Torvalds](https://lkml.org/lkml/2018/3/7/621)

-_VLA_ is an acronym of **variable-length array**, which is an **array** (actual array, not just block of memory acting like one) that have size determined during runtime (instead of at compile time).
+_VLA_ is an acronym of **variable-length array**, which is an **array** (actual array, not just block of memory acting like one) that has size determined during runtime instead of at compile time.

+VLAs were introduced with the revision C99 of the C standard.
+At first glance they seem convenient and efficient, but it's just an illusion.
+In reality they are just sources of constant issues.

+Most of the criticism in this article falls on so called _automatic VLA_ and not all instances of VLA, thus I will differentiate between them using additional abbreviation - _aVLA_ for automatic VLA.

 <aside class="notice" markdown="1">
 Languages supporting VLAs in one form or another include: Ada, Algol 68, APL, C, C#, COBOL, Fortran, J and Object Pascal.
 As you may notice, beside C and C#, those aren't languages one would call mainstream nowadays.
 </aside>

-VLAs were introduced with the revision C99 of the C standard.
-At first glance they seem convenient and efficient, but it's just an illusion.
-In reality they are just sources of constant issues.

 <aside class="notice" markdown="1">
 As you could have guessed by the quote at the beginning, project which used to rely on VLA quite extensively is nothing else than Linux kernel.
 Maintainers spent a lot of effort to get rid of all VLA and as of version 4.20 (year 2018) it's completely VLA-free.
 </aside>

-Most of the criticism in this article concerns so called _automatic VLA_ and not all instances of VLA, thus I will differentiate between them using additional abbreviation - _aVLA_ for automatic VLA.

 <aside class="notice" markdown="1">
-Still at the beginning, I would like to point out that there are situations where VLA is a good solution; not many, but they do exist.
+And while we are still at the beginning, I would like to point out that there are situations where VLA is a good solution; not many, but they do exist.
 In the future I will do my best to describe them as well and link to the article here.
 </aside>

 # Allocation on stack